sandworm-hq/docs/audit/README.md

 Sandworm then builds a standardized dependency graph object, representing the hierarchical structure of all your dependencies, and adds package metadata on top.
 By default, this metadata is obtained from [npm's registry API](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md), but an offline alternative exists that's able to retrieve less info, but locally, from the `node_modules` directory.

-Multiple types of issue scans are then performed:
+Multiple types of issue scans are then performed - see [detected issue types](#detected-issue-types) for the full list.
   * **CVE vulnerabilities**, retrieved via your package manager's command-line tool, by reading the results of `npm audit`, `yarn audit`, or `pnpm audit`.

 > **Note**